Taylor Swift To Battle In Court With Alleged Butt-Grabbing DJ

 TAYLOR SWIFT REPORTEDLY REACTS TO TOM HIDDLESTON’S GOLDEN GLOBES WIN

-Taylor is prepared to battle it out in court with the DJ to get justice in August.
+Taylor is prepared to battle it out in court with the DJ in August.

-Swift did receive some good news this week, her new single for Fifty Shades Darker with Zayn Malik, “I Don’t Wanna Live Forever,” moved up on Billboards Hot 100 from No. 22 to No. 14.
+Swift did receive some good news this week as her new single for Fifty Shades Darker with Zayn Malik, “I Don’t Wanna Live Forever,” moved up on Billboards Hot 100 from No. 22 to No. 14.

 The song was initially thought to have been an easy hit, however, when the song was released, Swift got slammed for the supposed ‘flop.’

-According to the Pulse Music Boards, the single has definitely taken off slower than anyone would have thought, but it seems like it is finally starting to gain some traction.
+According to the Pulse Music Boards, the single had definitely taken off slower than anyone would have thought, but it seems like it is finally starting to gain some traction.

 As of Wednesday morning of this week, Swift and Malik’s song was the 10th biggest song on the Mediabase CHR/Pop list.